Raymondsquared/r-shopping-test/README.md

 - The ability to handle multiple shopping carts.
 - The ability to save and retrieve shopping carts.
 - The ability to support mutiple currencies.
+- Free promotion only works with free 1 item, buy x amount of `atv` will get one free atv, would be aweomse if that number free item can be customisable.
+- Bundle item `mbp` only works when we are giving away free items or items with 0 price `vga`, it could be made to be more customisable.

 ## Assumptions Made